 You can contact us directly for an appointment, you do not need a referral from your dentist.
 If your dentist does wish to refer then they can use the form in the referral download section of the website.

-Specialist Rob Adams will carry out a thorough clinical examination, including X-rays or CT scans.
+Our clinicians will carry out a thorough clinical examination, including X-rays or Cone beam CT scans.
 Based on the results of these examinations, your dentist will assess your suitability for dental implant treatment.
 Treatment options and costs are then carefully planned before the treatment begins, and you’ll receive an outline of the proposed programme in writing.
 Any additional restorative treatment required may be carried out by your own dentist or one of our experienced team here at Woods Dental.